cometazzi/PartsDatabase/DesignDocuments/userStories.md

 As a user, I want to be able to search the database by a specific part number to see information on the stock of that part

 ### Read Datasheets
-As a user, I want to be able to access manufacturer datasheets about a specific part
+As a user, I want to be able to view design specifications, and access manufacturer datasheets about a specific part

 ### Consume parts
 As a user, I want to be able to change the parts quantities as I remove or restore parts to the database